 In December 2017, by introducing an Associate Membership category, EUFIC officially opened its door to academia, research institutes, NGOs and other European organisations and SME’s in the field of food and health.
 This has set a scene for a more versatile dialogue and different angles being brought into the discussion.

-So far, EuroFIR aisbl, The Agricultural University of Athens, WWF - EU Policy Office, NUTRIS - Nutrition Institute Ljubljana, Food2Know - Excellence Center for Animal Nutrition, Nutrition & Health, MAPP Centre – Research on value creation in the food sector - Aarhus University, LEiTaT - Technological Center, FINS - Institute of Food Technology and University of Leeds and UCD - University College Dublin have joined, while applications of several other organisations are in progress.
+So far, EuroFIR, The Agricultural University of Athens, WWF - EU Policy Office, NUTRIS - Nutrition Institute Ljubljana, Food2Know - Excellence Center for Animal Nutrition, Nutrition & Health, MAPP Centre – Research on value creation in the food sector - Aarhus University, LEiTaT - Technological Center, FINS - Institute of Food Technology University of Leeds and UCD - University College Dublin have joined, while applications of several other organisations are in progress.

 For more information about membership contact Aleksandar Sokolović, our Business Development Senior Manager (email@example.com).